 Cape Coral, FL tap water: what’s in it in 2026

-Serving 190K residents via City of Cape Coral Utilities · Cape Coral, FL drinking water is supplied by City of Cape Coral Utilities.
-EPA and utility monitoring commonly focus on issues such as PFAS from military sites, Brackish groundwater, Disinfection byproducts.
-Finished water chemistry is only half the story: building plumbing, meters, and premise piping can add lead, copper, or particulates after the utility meets treatment goals at the plant fence.
-Compare utility-wide themes with ZIP-level monitoring and your annual Consumer Confidence Report for the service area that includes your home.
+Serving 190K residents via City of Cape Coral Public water systems · Cape Coral, FL drinking water is supplied by City of Cape Coral Public water systems.
+EPA and public water system monitoring commonly focus on issues such as PFAS from military sites, Brackish groundwater, Disinfection byproducts.
+Finished water chemistry is only half the story: building plumbing, meters, and premise piping can add lead, copper, or particulates after the public water system meets treatment goals at the plant fence.
+Compare public water system-wide themes with ZIP-level monitoring and your annual Consumer Confidence Report for the service area that includes your home.

 Check water hardness in Cape Coral →